 The manta rays in Hawaii are considered a precious natural resource, worthy of conservation and preservation.
-In the State of Hawaii, it is unlawful to kill or capture a Manta Ray.
+In the State of Hawaii, it is unlawful to kill or capture a manta ray (ACT92 (09)).
 The local economy in Kona benefits from their well-being.
-Thousands of tourists make Kona their destination solely to experience the manta rays in their natural habitat.
+Thousands of tourists make the Big Island their destination solely to experience the manta rays in their natural habitat.

 - Increase the safety of the users and participants of the manta tour experience.

 - Establish community practices and to educate those people involved.

 We encourage everyone to read the complete standards.

 Because the standards are on a voluntary basis and no enforcement is in place, we also want to inform you about efforts made to identify which activity providers work within the standards.
 More info here on the Manta Ray Green List.